lechab/newstatpress/readme.txt

 == Changelog ==

+= 0.9.5 =

+* Fix PHP compatibility issue on old versions

 = 0.9.4 =

 * Update of Widget 'NewStatPress' (code re-writed, add variable informations)
 * Fix Overview Table (CSS)
+* Add Tool page with tab navigation

+Note: do not install if you did not have a recent PHP version

 = 0.9.3 =